oyoolo/ResumeScheme/README.md

 6. Open the app on http://localhost:3000
 7. The Admin Panel is does not need login, go to http://localhost:3000/admin

-Create an account or use any of these credentials
+Create an account or use any of these credentials:

 ##### Jobseekers:
 1. Email: jobseeker1@gmail.com Password: 1234